Taught course

 - You will develop a critical understanding of a wide range of issues concerning the legal regulation of intellectual property and the digital economy.

-- You will benefit from access to and engagement with the Law School’s newly established £8M Research Centre for Copyright and New Business Models in the Creative Economy: CREATe.
+- Benefit from access to and engagement with the School of Law' s leading Centre for Regulation of the Creative Economy: CREATe.

-- You will benefit from our excellent facilities including the dedicated School of Law library; our main University library also contains our extensive collection of legal materials and official publications and is a European Documentation Centre.
+- Our excellent facilities include the dedicated School of Law library.
+The main University Library also contains our extensive collection of legal materials and official publications, and is a European Documentation Centre.

 Information for international students